Weinstein's harassment charges are only the latest problem for his company

 Related: Hollywood Mogul Harvey Weinstein Fired Amid Sexual Harassment Allegations

-Weinstein and his reputation appeared to still be under siege Tuesday.
-A television newswoman told NBC News that the film producer had once cornered her in a closed New York restaurant and masturbated in front of her.
+Weinstein and his reputation appeared to still be under siege this week.
+A television newswoman told NBC News that he had once cornered her in a closed New York restaurant and masturbated in front of her.
 And The New Yorker magazine reportedly is on the verge of publishing its own story, with accounts of more sexually charged misbehavior.

 The wall of silence that once greeted claims of bad acts by Weinstein appeared to be cracking, at least a little.
 Meryl Streep deemed herself “appalled” at the “disgraceful” news.
 Kevin Smith, producer of “Clerks,” tweeted: “He financed the first 14 years of my career — and now I know while I was profiting, others were in terrible pain.
 It makes me feel ashamed.”
 Actor-director Seth Rogen praised the bravery of the women who broke the silence surrounding Weinstein’s behavior.